-Gerhard Gepp lives in Pressbaum (Lower Austria) and is a graphic artist, illustrator and painter.
-His art reflects the attempt to trace down the essence of things and triggers contemplation within the beholder.
+Gerhard Gepp, who lives in Pressbaum, is a graphic designer, illustrator and painter.
+His pictures reflect the attempt to touch the essence of things and trigger thoughtfulness in the viewer.

-Gerhard Gepp's illustrations were published in daily and weekly newspapers like Der Standard, Die Presse, Süddeutsche Zeitung and Die Zeit.
+Gerhard Gepp's illustrations appeared in daily newspapers such as the Standard, Der Presse, Süddeutsche Zeitung and Der Zeit.